RSE-Sheffield/RSE-Sheffield.github.io/pages/community/coc.md

 ---
 title: RSE Sheffield's Community Code of Conduct
 permalink: /community/coc/
-slug: seminars
+slug: coc
 type: text
 ---

 # Summary

 We are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
-By participating in activities organised by the University of Sheffield's Research Software Engineering team, participants accept to abide by RSE Sheffield's Community Code of Conduct and accept the procedures by which any Code of Conduct incidents are resolved.
+By participating in activities organised by RSE Sheffield, participants accept to abide by RSE Sheffield's Community Code of Conduct and accept the procedures by which any Code of Conduct incidents are resolved.
 Any form or behaviour to exclude, intimidate, or cause discomfort is a violation of the Code of Conduct.
 In order to foster a positive and professional learning environment we encourage the following kinds of behaviours in all activities and events:

-  - Use welcoming and inclusive language
+  * Use welcoming and inclusive language
-  - Be respectful of different viewpoints and experiences
+  * Be respectful of different viewpoints and experiences
-  - Gracefully accept constructive criticism
+  * Gracefully accept constructive criticism
-  - Focus on what is best for the community
+  * Focus on what is best for the community
-  - Show courtesy and respect towards other community members
+  * Show courtesy and respect towards other community members

 If you believe someone is violating the Code of Conduct, we ask that you report it to the RSE Sheffield Community Code of Conduct Committee by [completing